Mo Rocca: Television

-Rocca, parlaying from his Mobituaries podcast, authored Mobituaries in 2019, a book about underappreciated people in history such as Elizabeth Jennings Graham.

-Food and other television

 Rocca created and hosted the program My Grandmother's Ravioli with CBS Eye Productions on the Cooking Channel from 2012 to 2015, for which he traveled across the United States, learning to cook from grandmothers and grandfathers in their kitchens.

 He previously hosted Food(ography) on the Cooking Channel and was a regular judge on Iron Chef America on the Food Network.

 Rocca was a commentator on VH1's I Love the '70s and I Love the '80s.
 He was the host of Bravo's Things I Hate About You channel and Whoa!
 Sunday, which premiered in 2005 on the Animal Planet TV channel.
 He also made guest appearances for the Law & Order television franchise in the episodes "Authority" (Law & Order: Special Victims Unit) and "Contract" (Law & Order: Criminal Intent), both in 2008.

+In 2014, Rocca appeared on The Young and the Restless as Milton, the accountant.
+He reprised the role for the 50th anniversary of the show in 2023.

-He is also the host of the weekly The Henry Ford's Innovation Nation program, which has aired as part of the CBS Dream Team on Saturdays since 2014.
+He was also the host of the weekly The Henry Ford's Innovation Nation program, which first aired as part of the CBS Dream Team on Saturdays in 2014 and has produced a total of ten seasons.

-On September 25, 2015, Rocca served as Lector during the Mass celebrated by Pope Francis at New York City's Madison Square Garden.

-Broadway
+On May 13, 2015, Rocca appeared on a celebrity episode of Jeopardy! and came in second to CNN correspondent John Berman, amassing a total of $41,600.
+He returned on December 6, 2023, amassing $25,200 during his quarterfinal match.
+He would eventually make it to the finals, once again coming in second to actress Lisa Ann Walter and winning $250,000.
+During both times on the show, he played in support of the Inner-City Scholarship Fund, a New York-based charity that helps low-income families enroll their children in Catholic Schools through financial aid.

+Rocca moderated the finals of the National Geographic Bee from 2016 until its final competition in 2019.